frnsys/kbl/readme.md

 # kbl

-Allows QMK keymaps to be written in (what I find to be) a nicer way, compiling to the standard `keymap.c`.
+Allows QMK and ZMK keymaps to be written in (what I find to be) a nicer way, compiling to the standard `keymap.c` for QMK and `*.keymap` for ZMK.

 The idea is that keymaps are defined visually, and additional configuration such as combos are grouped with their layers.